ponguincom/ip-address-card-widget/README.md

 IP Address Card - Wordpress Widget Plugin
 =========

 Show the visitor's IP address, country, city, region, location (marker on Google map) in a widget.
 You can specify the information to be shown.
+English, DE, FR, RU language supports

 Demo
 -------